nnellans/terraform-guide/README.md

 ## Terraform Files, Folder Structure, and Common Code Blocks

 ### Configuration Files
-- Files that contain Terraform code are officially called "configuration files"
+- Files that contain Terraform code are officially called *configuration files*
 - Configuration Files can be written in two different formats:
   - the typical, native format which uses the `.tf` file extension
   - the alternate JSON format which uses the `.tf.json` file extension
 - This guide will focus strictly on the native format

 ### Root Module
-- When you run Terraform CLI commands such as `plan` or `apply` you run it against a directory of Configuration Files.
-This directory could contain just a single Configuration File, or this directory could contain multiple Configuration Files
+- When you run Terraform commands such as `plan` or `apply` you run it against a directory of Configuration Files.
+This directory could contain one Configuration File, or it could contain many
 - Separating your Terraform code into multiple Configuration Files is totally optional and for you to decide.
-Note that using multiple Configuration Files can make it easier for code readers and code maintainers
+Note that using multiple Configuration Files can make it easier for readers and maintainers of your code
 - Terraform will automatically evaluate ALL Configuration Files that it finds in the **top level** of the directory you run it against
-- This top-level directory is commonly referred to as the "Root Module"
+- This top-level directory is commonly referred to as the *Root Module*

 ### Typical Root Module Folder Structure
 - `main.tf`